tobek/laminae/04-lnc.md

 If you choose not to skirt around it, the labyrinth is both welcoming and challenging.
 One the one hand, though it wends elaborately towards the center and then out again, it is unicursal, with no branching paths, and the embers burn cleanly, releasing little ash or smoke.
 On the other hand, the heat is extraordinary, lending an urgency to your passage, and if stepping over the cinders to take a shortcut a visitor should beware the ignition of an errant scrap of clothing.
 The whole passage, all circular curves and right angles, takes maybe half an hour to traverse and has a peculiar effect on the vision, filled as it is for so long with the darkness and peripheral dance of red streaks in a haze of calidity.
 This visitor had the powerful sense while walking that she was in fact unmoving, as the great, wavering, manifold disc translated and rotated around her body.

-TODO(something in the center of the labyrinth, maybe embers too high to cross surrounding something people have thrown things in to sacrifice, or maybe some scaffold-like catcher thing?)[[The next paragraph is too thoroughly smudged with soot to be legible.
+TODO(something in the center of the labyrinth, maybe embers too high to cross surrounding something people have thrown things in to sacrifice, or maybe some scaffold-like catcher thing?
+ALSO wait her notes shouldn't be smudged like this... yeah)[[The next paragraph is too thoroughly smudged with soot to be legible.
 It appears to describe a thing at the center of the labyrinth, with several usages of a word meaning "pilgrimage" or "sacrifice".]]

 <!--
 Dark: shadow, can't make out things, fading, things being lost, hiding